 There is a string of research and ideas on how to increase employee engagement.
 Here are some of the main recurrent themes on how to do this:

-Employees need to know that they are working for their own goals as much as the organisation’s when they come into work each day.
-They need to see how their role impacts the organisation’s overall profit.
+Employees need to know that they are working for their own goals as much as the organization’s when they come to work each day.
+They need to see how their role impacts the organization’s overall profit.

-Successful companies with a higher propensity for employee engagement are committed to open and honest communication, and engage in social interactions outside work.
+Successful companies with a higher propensity for employee engagement are committed to open and honest communication and engage in social interactions outside work.
 As a manager, take a genuine interest in employee well-being.

-Listen to problems at the local level as well as at the organisational level.
-Support team building activities, coaching and mentoring.
+Listen to problems at the local level as well as at the organizational level.
+Support team-building activities, coaching, and mentoring.

-Know the strengths of your employees.
-Putting people in the right job fit is a part of engaging your employees that both the organisation and the employee benefits.
+Putting people in the right job fit is a part of engaging your employees that both the organization and the employee benefit.
 Engagement increases when managers focus on employees’ strengths.

 If employees truly are a company’s best asset, then leaders and managers should make caring for them a priority.
-In the never ending battle for competitive advantage where employees are the differentiator, engaged employees are the ultimate goal.
+In the never-ending battle for competitive advantage where employees are the differentiator, engaged employees are the ultimate goal.